daveabrock/daveabrock.github.io/_posts/2020-07-06-c-sharp-9-deep-dive-records.markdown

 }
 ```

-You can clean this up with new simplified syntax.
+You can clean this up with new simplified syntax, as that one-liner will give you construction and deconstruction out-of-the-box.

 ```csharp
 class Program